 - Denying specific IPs to your site

-- Password protecting your site
+- Password protecting your site with an .htaccess file

 - Redirecting specific pages

 - Rewriting URLs